Roshen: Playgrounds

 In 2005 Roshen began to assist Ukrainian cities in park reconstructions installing children's playgrounds with their branding.
 Throughout the project's life Roshen installed 80 playgrounds across Ukraine, despite them being in communal property the corporation took a responsibility of maintaining them.
 In 2019 the company announced that due to the lack of government's effort in fighting vandalism they have to end the project.
 Since then the Roshen branding has been removed from the playgrounds and local authorities either took over their maintenance or dismantled them.
 Roshen's social projects director Iryna Ponomarenko stated that the company still views their playground project as a positive experience due to it setting the trend of private companies involvement in this kind of investments in Ukraine.

 Okhmatdyt children's hospital charity

 In 2015-2018 Roshen has been helping Kyiv's specialized children hospital Okhmatdyt.
 In May 2015 Roshen bought Draeger Primus anaesthesia workstation for surgery department.
 In 2016 the company bought ValleyLab Force Triad energy platform, Zoll R-Series defibrilator and Steris surgery tables.
 In 2017 Roshen funded the reconstruction of Okhmatdyt sterile processing department.
 In 2018 the corporation purchased 3000 units of surgery tools for the hospital.
 In total Roshen spent UAH 99,7 million on the medical sphere charity.

 Controversies

+Connection to ICU

+On several occasions, Roshen founder Poroshenko and Ukrainian firm Investment Capital Ukraine (ICU) were criticized for their business practices in relation to the sale of Roshen's shares held by Poroshenko.
+According to Ukrainian media, ICU's founder and managing director, Makar Paseniuk, was hired by Poroshenko to act as his financial advisor, and oversaw the sale of Roshen.

+It was later reported that ICU has utilized a series of offshore entities to conceal assets on behalf of Poroshenko, and avoid paying millions of dollars in taxes to the Ukrainian government as part of the company's sale process.